elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Possibility to configure pod placement and resourcess for velero
 - Ability to add extra volumes and volumemounts to prometheus wc scraper.
 - Ability to add extra volumes and volumemounts to fluentd in the workload cluster.
+- Ability to specify certificate authority in fluentd in the workload cluster.

 ### Changed